TueHellsternKea/study/5sem/introduction.md

 <!-- _color: white -->
 ![bg 100%](./image/hero_desktop.jpg)
-<h1 align="center">A recent survey by Mckinsey Global Institute has shown that data-driven organizations are 23 times more likely to get customers when compared to the ones still following the old ways.</h1>
+A recent survey by Mckinsey Global Institute has shown that data-driven organizations are 23 times more likely to get customers when compared to the ones still following the old ways.

-<h1 align="center">Certainly not a number you can ignore.</h1>
+Certainly not a number you can ignore.

 ---